 Cumin and Mexican Oregano are added to spice things up.
 Chopped tomatoes, tomato paste and water are stirred in for a gentle simmer.

 You end up with an incredibly flavored sweet and savory salsa type sauce that is thick enough to create wells to house the eggs.

 Which makes things super easy because it’s simply baked in the oven for a no-mess easy Huevos Rancheros recipe.

 The end result is a little different than the authentic style of Huevos Rancheros that you might find in a Tex-Mex style restaurant, as there’s no refried beans involved.
 And no fried eggs that have to be done all at the same time.

-If you’ve been wanting to learn how to make huevos rancheros at home, I’d urge you to give this a try.
+If you’ve been wanting to learn how to make huevos rancheros at home, I’d urge you to give this easy version a try.